 Crispy Bacon

 - Using kitchen shears, cut bacon into small pieces and place it inside a large skillet.
-Turn on medium to medium-low heat and look until the bacon bits are nice and crispy.
+Turn on medium to medium-low heat and cook until the bacon bits are nice and crispy.

 - Remove the bits from the skillet with a slotted spoon and place them on a plate lined with paper towels to cool and drain until needed.